TheComputerM/tiny-forum/meta/overview.md

 - *tags*: A set of tags specifying what the user has expertise in
 - *created_at*: When the user signed up

+> *tags* can be edited by the user or any other user who is a moderator

 #### Post

 - *id*: Unique identifier
 - *user_id*: The user who make the post
+  - Many-to-one (Many posts have one user)
 - *title*: The title of the question/post
 - *content*: Content with more information on the question in markdown
 - *tags*: A set of tags which describe the topics related to the post
 - *duplicate*: If not null, points to the post id whose duplicate it is
+  - can only be updated my a user who is a moderator
 - *created_at*: When the post was created

+> Can be deleted by a user who is a moderator

 #### Tag

 - *id*: Unique identifier
 - *name*: Short name of the topic (eg. DBMS)
 - *description*: Description of the topic the tag relates to (eg. Manage and organize databases)

+> Tags can be created and deleted by users who are moderators

 ####  Reply